-27. DEC and DEP should update Section 1(i) of their Terms and Conditions to allow termination for nonperformance only if the Seller fails to deliver energy to the utility for more than six months.
+21. It is appropriate to require that DEC and DEP update Section 1(i) of their Terms and Conditions to allow termination for nonperformance only if the Seller fails to deliver energy to the utility for more than six months.

-28. DEC and DEP shall include a statement that in the event of a conflict between the Terms and Conditions and the interconnection agreement, the interconnection agreement will control.
+22. It is appropriate to require that DEC and DEP include a statement that in the event of a conflict between the Terms and Conditions and the interconnection agreement, the interconnection agreement will control.

-29. The Utilities shall update their applicable rate schedules to reflect the utility's payment associated with reactive power for interconnection customers if the power is requested by the utility.
+23. It is appropriate to require that the Utilities update their applicable rate schedules to reflect the utility's payment associated with reactive power for interconnection customers if the power is requested by the utility.